 What is squatting?

-When individuals refer to squatter’s rights, they are referring to legislation that was introduced in 1977.
+When individuals refer to squatter’s rights, they are referring to legislation that was introduced by the Criminal Law Act 1977.
 This law made it illegal to make threats or use violence to gain entry to a property where an individual is present and opposes entry.
 Though this law is not exclusive to situations involving squatters, it is what individuals are referring to when they mention this concept.
 However, in law there is no such Act.

-However, a change in the law in 2012 has meant that it is now illegal to squat in residential properties, meaning that in all cases, where residential property is concerned, these rights under the housing act have been removed.
+However, a change in the law in 2012 has meant that it is now illegal to squat in residential properties.
+This means in all cases where residential property is concerned, these rights under the housing act have been removed.

 In some cases, squatter’s rights might also refer to the process where squatters may become the registered owner of the land they’ve been occupying.